 . . .
 Just like the 305-foot-tall national monument in New York Harbor, Schenectady’s lady offers an inspirational message: “With the faith and courage of their forefathers who made possible the freedom of these United States, the Boy Scouts of America dedicate this copy of the Statue of Liberty as a pledge of everlasting fidelity and loyalty.”

-At the Wikipedia page for the Boy Scouts’ Strengthen the Arm of Liberty program, we are told (emphasis added):
+At the Wikipedia page for the Boy Scouts’ Strengthen the Arm of Liberty program, you can find details about the origin of the project and its manufacture, and we are told (emphasis added):